UBC-MDS/DSCI-532_2025_18_canadian-house-prices/README.md

 	python src/app.py
     ```

+## Contributing

+Contributions are welcome, and we appreciate your interest in improving this project!
+We have a dedicated [CONTRIBUTING.md](CONTRIBUTING.md) file in this repository that outlines:

+- How to report bugs and request new features
+- How to set up a local environment for development
+- Our code of conduct and guidelines

+If you’d like to get involved, please read through the [CONTRIBUTING.md](CONTRIBUTING.md) file first.
+Feel free to open an issue or a pull request if you have ideas for improvements or find any bugs.

 ## Future Work

 We plan to further develop the dashboard prototype, refine the visualizations, and incorporate user feedback in future milestones.